triSYCL/triSYCL/doc/architecture.rst

 later.

-The ``-O3`` is important to generate optimized minimal code that can be massaged later, with a lot of in-lining to have the C++ constructs to disappear.
-Otherwise less optimized code breaks a lot of assumptions in the triSYCL-specific LLVM passes later.
+The ``-O3`` is important to generate optimized minimal code that can be massaged later, with a lot of in-lining to have the `C++`_ constructs to disappear.
+Otherwise less optimized code breaks a lot of assumptions in the triSYCL-specific LLVM_ passes later.

-The compilation flow to generate the final ``.kernel_caller.ll`` file is based on LLVM ``opt`` to apply a sequence of LLVM passes:
+The compilation flow to generate the final ``.kernel_caller.ll`` file is based on LLVM_ ``opt`` to apply a sequence of LLVM_ passes:

 ``-globalopt -deadargelim``
-  to clean-up the code before SYCL massaging;
+  to clean-up the code before SYCL_ massaging;

 ``-SYCL-args-flattening``
-  is a fundamental SYCL-specific pass that takes the lambda capture (basically a C++ structure passed by address) of a SYCL kernel lambda expression and flattens it as its content.
+  is a fundamental SYCL_-specific pass that takes the lambda capture (basically a `C++`_ structure passed by address) of a SYCL_ kernel lambda expression and flattens it as its content.
 So basically if the capture has several scalar and accessor parameters, the structure address used in the function call is replaced by a function call with all the parameters explicitly passed as arguments.
-This makes the classical OpenCL-style kernel parameter to show up;
+This makes the classical OpenCL_-style kernel parameter to show up;

 ``-loop-idiom``
-  then the loop-idiom detection pass which was not applied before to avoid choking the ``SYCL-args-flattening`` pass can now be applied to optimize some loops and generate the LLVM intrinsics representing memory copies and initialization for example;
+  then the loop-idiom detection pass which was not applied before to avoid choking the ``SYCL-args-flattening`` pass can now be applied to optimize some loops and generate the LLVM_ intrinsics representing memory copies and initialization for example;

 ``-deadargelim``